enoch85/bazarr/dev-setup/README.md

 This is the Bazarr web interface with live reloading.
 The frontend automatically communicates with the backend API (port 6767).

+**Important**:
+- Port 5173: Frontend development server with hot module replacement
-**Important**: Always use port 5173 to access Bazarr - port 6767 is API-only and not meant for direct browser access.
+- Port 6767: Backend API server (not meant for direct browser access)

 ## What This Provides

 ### 🐳 **Fully Containerized Development**
-- All development happens inside Docker containers
+- Separate optimized containers for backend (Python/Alpine) and frontend (Node.js)
 - No need for local Node.js, Python, or other dependencies on your host
 - Consistent development environment across different machines
+- Each container only includes necessary dependencies

 ### 🔄 **Live Code Reloading**
 - **Backend**: Python files are mounted and changes reflect immediately